eepson123tw/blog/content/en/1.frontend/npm-build-package.md

 ::

-### npm 上版失敗
+### NPM Publishing Failure

-這真的是這次實作最痛最哭的部分，因為網路上的資源都寫 npm publish 就好，但實際是若啟用 auth 認證，就必須實作 git action 的 secrets token，然後要複製 .npmrc 指向路徑，並且要把 org 設置好，不然就會上板上到歪頭。
+This was really the most painful and tearful part of this implementation.
+Online resources all say just run `npm publish`, but in reality, if auth authentication is enabled, you must implement git action secrets token, then copy .npmrc to point to the path, and set up the org properly, otherwise the publishing will go sideways.

-### release 版號問題
+### Release Version Number Issues

-release 自動化也是，我猜考了 vue/core 的上版流程，使用 .husky pre-commit pre-push 作用如名，在 commit push 之前先去做我寫好的指令。
+Release automation was also tricky.
+I studied vue/core's publishing process, using .husky pre-commit and pre-push hooks that work as their names suggest - executing my written commands before commit and push.

-- pre-commit 檢查 commit 是否有按照規則
+- pre-commit checks if commits follow the rules
-- pre-push 執行 auto update release version
+- pre-push executes auto update release version

-### github actions yml 的撰寫
+### Writing GitHub Actions YML

-因為之前就有在寫類似的 pipeline 倒是簡單的參考一下別下的 CI/CD，
+Since I had written similar pipelines before, it was simple to reference other CI/CD setups.

-## 學習結論
+## Learning Conclusions

-實際走過一次流程後發現，做自己的第三方插件好像也沒那麼難，而且看到下載量真的有點嚇到的感覺，想說只是跑個流程的專案居然有 500 下載量，但星星倒是沒人按哈哈哈哈哈，
+After actually going through the entire process, I discovered that creating your own third-party plugins isn't that difficult.
+I was quite shocked to see the download numbers - I thought it was just a project for going through the process, but it actually had 500 downloads!
+Though no one starred it hahaha.

-之後會真的想想實際的需求後再繼續我的插件之旅～寫個後端相關的好像也可以👍
+In the future, I'll think about actual needs before continuing my plugin journey~ Writing something backend-related seems good too 👍